pdeep1506/pdeep1506/README.md

 I have been learning the web development since 2020 and everyday I am trying to learn new things.

-* 🌍  I'm based in Ahmedabad
+* 🌍  I'm based in London,ON
 * ✉️  You can contact me at [pdeep1506@gmail.com](mailto:pdeep1506@gmail.com)
 * 🧠  I'm learning React Native